berndbausch/Devstack-Kubernetes/deploy-apps.md

 	server-bnwd7   1/1     Running             0          3h21m   10.244.1.30   worker1   <none>           <none>
 	server-j8mnp   0/1     ContainerCreating   0          7s      <none>        master1   <none>           <none>

 After a minute or so, check again.
 You will find that the status for the new pods remains *ContainerCreating*.
-When you describe one of these pods, you will find that their creation can't be completed because the volume can't be attached and therefore not mounted:
+When you describe one of these pods, you will find that their creation can complete because the volume can't be attached and therefore not mounted:

 	$ kubectl describe pod server-vl8cl